Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 to Orion Context Broker using the agent.
 The OPC UA data will be automatically published in a FIWARE Orion Context Broker using NGSI data model.

-## What is OPC UA ?
+## What is OPC UA?

 OPC UA is a well-known client-server protocol used in the Industry.

-Usually an OPC UA server is responsible for fetching sensor data from factory-level machinery and make them available to an OPC UA client (the Agent in this case).
+In real environments, an OPC UA server is usually responsible for fetching sensor data from factory-level machinery making them available to an OPC UA client (the Agent in our case).

-Sensors are mapped to the OPC UA Server Address Space as variables (or attributes).
-A client can then retrieve their values.
+Before a client can retrieve their values, sensors are mapped to the OPC UA Server Address Space as variables (or attributes).
 Moreover, it is also possible to control the machinery invoking methods.

-In particular, an OPC UA client chooses a set of variables to monitor creating a set of subscriptions, one for each variable.
-During the subscription stage the client specifies, through some parameters, how it should receive sensor data from the server.
+Sensor values access is provided through a subscription mechanism.
+For each sensor value the OPC UA client wants to have access to, it creates a subscription specifying some parameters.
+Using these parameters the client asks the server to send data according to some particular modalities.
+At that point the server determines if the requests can be fullfilled, otherwise it will continue sending data in a best effort mode.

-In our case OPC UA Agent acts as bridge between the OPC UA server and the Orion Context Broker, behaving as an OPC-UA client.
+In our case the OPC UA Agent acts as bridge between the OPC UA server and the Orion Context Broker behaving as an OPC UA client.

 ## Actors